maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 4. Tag inputs with 'aria-live' is 'assertive' for better screen reader support.
 5. Add an option to support the use of a [comma as the decimal separator](Syntax_numbers.md).
 6. Confirm support for PHP 8.2, (fixes issue #986).
+7. Add in better support for proof as [Parson's problems](../Authoring/Parsons.md).

 TODO: